TV5 (Philippine TV network): Programming

+In January 2021, TV5 and Cignal TV signed a deal with ABS-CBN Corporation to air ABS-CBN content on TV5.
+TV5 also broadcast cartoons and Japanese animated series that previously aired on ABS-CBN.

-In June 2023, the trio of Tito Sotto, Vic Sotto, and Joey de Leon (TVJ) signed a deal with MediaQuest.
-This move made TV5 their new home after leaving TAPE Inc. and GMA Network due to a dispute.
-On July 1, they launched their noontime show E.A.T., which was later renamed, ultimately making TV5 the new home of Eat Bulaga!, the longest-running variety and entertainment show in the Philippines.
-It took over the slot formerly occupied by a simulcast of ABS-CBN Studios' It's Showtime which later transferred to All TV in June 2024, as well as exchanged to GMA Network and sister channel, GTV, in April 2024 and July 2023, respectively.
+In June 2023, the trio of Tito Sotto, Vic Sotto, and Joey de Leon (TVJ) signed a deal with MediaQuest after leaving TAPE Inc. and GMA Network due to a dispute.
+On July 1, they launched their noontime show E.A.T. on TV5, which was later renamed Eat Bulaga!.
+The show took the slot formerly occupied by a simulcast of ABS-CBN Studios' It's Showtime, which moved to GTV in July 2023, GMA Network in April 2024, and All TV in June 2024.

-In October 2023, TV5 President Guido Zaballero announced that the broadcast of the PBA games would be transferred to A2Z (and later to TV5's sister channel, RPTV, in February 2024), with the change in TV5's programming to focus more on entertainment and news programs.
+In October 2023, TV5 President Guido Zaballero announced that the broadcast of the PBA games would be transferred to A2Z, later, to TV5's sister channel RPTV (through a partnership with Nine Media and RPN) in February 2024, with the change in TV5's programming to focus more on entertainment and news programs.

+Broadcast stations

+TV5 operates its local owned and operated or affiliate television stations across 21 key areas in the Philippines, including its flagship DWET-TV (TV5 Manila).
+The network has six owned and operated relay stations and twelve affiliate relay stations.
+It had originating stations in Cebu and Davao until they were shut down and converted into relay stations or semi-satellites.